vidaud/seta/seta-doc/docs/user-guide/communities.md

 In public communities you can interact with a Community as a viewer or as a contributor.

 -  **Contributor**:  someone who has joined the Community.
-    - No manager approval required.
     - Can upload a document.

 - **Viewer**: someone who isn't a member of the Community.
     - No manager approval required.
-    - Can upload a document.
+    - Can view tghe resources and documents related.

-## Manage a Community

-In public communities people can become members without manager approval and viewers (people who aren't members) can upload a document. {== You can choose to approve members and viewers as participants before they publish a document. for the first time==}.
-Once someone is approved as a participant {==you can still require manager approval of their future documents==}.
-If you are a manager of a private Community you can choose to turn on membership approval for your Community.
-This means creators or managers will have to approve membership requests before someone can join the Community.

 ### Manage the upload of documents for a Community

-In public communities viewers (people who aren't members) can upload a document.
-If creators allow, people can become members without manager approval.
-As a manager you can still review and approve people before they can upload a document.
+As a manager you can review and approve people before they can upload a document.

 ### Remove documents in a Community

-Creators and managers can remove documents from their Community {== and give feedback about why the document was removed. ==}
+Creators and managers can remove documents from their Community.

 **To remove a document from your Community:**